Potta Potti: Plot

-Kodaivannan and Kolaivannan, of a remote village decide to marry a rich girl.
-The villagers decide to hold a cricket match.
-And make a decision to get the girl married to either of the guys based on who wins the cricket match.
+Kodaivannan and Kolaivannan, of a remote village decide to marry a rich woman.
+The villagers decide to hold a cricket match and get the woman married to either of the guys based on who wins the match.
 The ‘good’ hearted Kodaivannan’s team kidnap a cricketer, Sadagoppan Ramesh, while he is on his way to Thekkady.
 Kolaivannan then hires a greedy big shot coach from Chennai who eyes the big land of the village for his business.

 Now, the teams of Kodaivannan and Kolaivannan have one more reason to fight against each other.
 To save the village, And the latter for the land which the greedy coach demands.
 Though, at the last, Kodaivannan wins the match successfully with Sadagopan Ramesh's coaching.

-In between, the coach Sadagoppan Ramesh falls in love with that girl whom Kodaivannan and Kolaivannan intend to marry.
+In between, the coach Sadagoppan Ramesh falls in love with the woman whom Kodaivannan and Kolaivannan intend to marry.